-Valuation Technique Financial instruments not recorded at fair value: Term Loan The fair value of our Term Loan is estimated using cash flow projections over the remaining contractual period by applying market forward rates and discounting back at the appropriate discount rate.
+Valuation Technique Financial instruments not recorded at fair value Term Loans and Property Loan The fair value of our Term Loans and Property Loan are estimated using cash flow projections over the remaining contractual period by applying market forward rates and discounting back at the appropriate discount rate.
 Revolving Credit Facility The valuation technique of our Revolving Credit Facility is consistent with our Term Loan.
 The fair value of the Revolving Credit Facility generally approximates its carrying value as the expected term is significantly shorter in duration.